2023 Sanfrecce Hiroshima season: Results summary

-Results by round

 Matches

 The opening match was released by the J.League on 23 December 2022.
 The full league fixtures were released on 20 January 2023.

 Emperor's Cup

-As a J1 League club, it will start in the 2nd round of the competition.
-In the previous tournament, Sanfrecce reached the final, but lost to Ventforet Kofu on penalty shoot-outs, which resulted in their 12th loss in Emperor's Cup finals, having in total played 15.
+As a J1 League club, it started in the 2nd round of the competition.
+Sanfrecce was the runner-up of the competition in the previous season.

 J.League Cup

 As every other club, Sanfrecce starts the competition at the group stage.
 The club will play the season as the defending champions, after they won past Cerezo Osaka in the 2022 J.League Cup Final by a 2–1 win, which was earned with a last-minute comeback.

-AFC Champions League

-The club will play for the sixth time in the continental competition, which they qualified via their J1 League placement.
-Their best campaigns at the competitions were Round of 16 exits on 2014 and 2019, being eliminated by Western Sydney Wanderers and Kashima Antlers, respectively.
-The club will start the competition in the play-off round.